logzio/documentation/docs/user-guide/quick-start.md

 * **[Setting up SSO access](https://docs.logz.io/docs/user-guide/admin/sso/single-sign-on/)**
 * **[Archiving and restoring data](https://docs.logz.io/docs/user-guide/data-hub/archive-restore/archive-and-restore/)**

 In addition, Logz.io's Data Hub helps you manage and optimize your Logz.io products by offering tailored recommendations and a quick and easy way to control your logs and metrics usage.
-You can use Data Hub to:
+Account Admins can use Data Hub to:

 * **[Analyze and optimize logs and metrics usage](/docs/user-guide/data-hub/cost-optimization/)**
 * **[Create graphs and dashboards from your logs](/docs/user-guide/data-hub/logstometrics/)**